MRFP: Learning Generalizable Semantic Segmentation from Sim-2-Real with Multi-Resolution Feature Perturbation: Related Works

-\textbf{Domain Generalization} These techniques aim to improve the generalization ability of models to unseen target domains, without any access to these domains during training.
-Various methods like domain alignment \cite{gretton2012kernel}, meta-learning \cite{li2018learning}, adversarial learning \cite{wang_ffm_2023}, and data augmentation \cite{hoffman2018cycada, chen_center-aware_2023} have been proposed to learn domain invariant features.
-IBN-Net\cite{pan2018two} shows significant improvement combining batch and instance norm to learn discriminative features and avoid overfitting on training data.
-Normalized Perturbation \cite{fan2022towards} has been used to perturb the feature statistics and synthesize diverse domain styles.
-Whitening transform has shown to eliminate style information when applied to each instance\cite{li2017universal}, but may remove domain invariant content at the same time.
-An instance selective whitening loss was proposed by Robustnet\cite{choi2021robustnet} to selectively remove only feature representations that cause domain shifts.
-WildNet \cite{lee2022wildnet} borrows semantic variations from an external dataset (ImageNet) and transfers them to the source domain within the feature space, the network gains the capability to adapt and accommodate a broad spectrum of styles.\\ \textbf{Data Augmentation and Domain Randomization} Data augmentation and domain randomization \cite{tobin2017domain} techniques are used to expand the training data for better generalization.
+\textbf{Data Augmentation and Domain Randomization:} Data augmentation and domain randomization \cite{tobin2017domain} techniques are used to expand the training data for better generalization.
 For classification task, frequency based techniques like APR \cite{chen2021amplitude} have been proposed, where the main idea is to augment only the amplitude spectrum of an image while keeping the phase spectrum constant.
-Style randomization has been used to expand the coverage and diversify the source domain using normalization layers \cite{jackson2019style} and random convolutions\cite{xu2020robust}.
-Progressive random convolutions \cite{choi_progressive_nodate} employ progressively stacked randomly initialized convolutions with an increasing receptive field, as an image-space style perturbation to introduce diversity in style and contrast.
-In contrast, the suggested MRFP technique perturbs both low and high frequencies in the feature space, incorporating both style perturbation and high-frequency perturbation.
+Style randomization is used to expand the coverage and diversify the source domain using normalization layers \cite{jackson2019style} and random convolutions \cite{xu2020robust}.
+Progressive random convolutions \cite{choi2023progressive} employ progressively stacked randomly initialized convolutions with an increasing receptive field, as an image-space style perturbation to introduce diversity in style and contrast.
+In contrast, the suggested MRFP technique perturbs both low and high frequencies in the feature space, incorporating both style perturbation and HF perturbation.